khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

   - drawer
 ---

 The UI should be self-explanatory.
-If extra help content is required, it should be in the UI as well, as either UI text or within a [drawer](/components/drawer).
+If extra help is required, it should be **in the UI itself**, as either UI text or as text within a [drawer](/components/drawer).

 Affordance is higher when help content is available in context.

-Help content can:

-- Assist users who are unable to complete a task.
-- Help users to understand a concept in more detail.
-- Provide additional technical details not available in the UI.

-In some situations, you can link from the UI to the GitLab product documentation.

 ## When to use a link to documentation

+Documentation can change, and links from the UI to the documentation [can become out-of-date or circular](https://youtu.be/L2D_8BuUFNE).
+You should avoid links from the UI to the documentation if you can.

-You may need to use a link to the product documentation if:
+However, you can link from the UI to the docs if:

 - Users require information that can't be communicated in the available space.
 (For example, a list of variables that are defined fully in the documentation.)
+- To use the feature, users need to understand a concept in more detail.
 - The UI is part of a larger workflow.

 ## Formatting help content